scala/scala3/community-build/README.md

 To add your project to the community build you can follow these steps:

-1. Get your project to compile with Dotty.
-Instructions can be found on the [dotty-example-project](https://github.com/lampepfl/dotty-example-project).
+1. Get your project to compile with Scala 3.
+Instructions can be found on the [scala3-example-project](https://github.com/lampepfl/scala3-example-project).
-   See the submodules in [community-projects](https://github.com/lampepfl/dotty/tree/master/community-build/community-projects/) for examples of projects that compile with Dotty.
+   See the submodules in [community-projects](https://github.com/lampepfl/dotty/tree/master/community-build/community-projects/) for examples of projects that compile with Scala 3.

 2. Open a PR against this repo that:
      - Adds your project as a new git submodule